adamaltmejd/swecov.se/content/research/student-mental-health.md

   - 'Helena Svaleryd '
   - 'Jonas Vlachos'
 ---

+# Remote Instruction and Student Mental Health.
+Swedish Evidence from the Pandemic

 In their efforts to mitigate the spread of COVID-19, most countries implemented school closures and transitioned to remote instruction.
 This raised concerns about a potential negative impact on student mental health.
 Sweden took a different approach by only closing upper-secondary schools.
 In March, students aged 17-19 in upper-secondary schools shifted to remote learning, while their lower-secondary counterparts, aged 14-16, continued with in-person classes.
 This unique situation in Sweden provided us with a natural experiment to study the effects of different instructional modes on student mental health.